 The late actor, Bruce Lee, said it best.
 We should strive to be like water because of its fluid nature.
 He said:

 “Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.”

 When we adapt and go with the flow, it’s easier to find perspective in times of difficulty and confusion.
-A plan not panning out might frustrate you in the moment, but you’ll be able to move forward with that knowledge that you’ll eventually see its purpose and how it weaves into the narrative of your life.
+A plan not panning out might frustrate you in the moment, but you’ll be able to move forward knowing that you’ll eventually see its purpose and how it weaves into the story of your life.

-Here are four things you can do when things don’t go according to plan:
+Here are four things you can do when things don’t go as planned:

 1. Accept and trust: Acceptance isn’t passive.
 It doesn’t mean that we must resign ourselves to a life of mediocrity and unhappiness.
 It simply requires us to look at things as they are in the present and let go of any judgement.
 We must look at a situation as a detached observer and stop fighting reality.
 This releases any anxiety and pain that comes from holding on too tightly to your plans.